 Next Auction 2nd November 2016.

-As we fast approach our printing deadline for the catalogue we are pleased to announce consignments include: Silver Hallmarked, British Army Officer’s Cap Badges, Selection of RAF medals including gallantry.
+we are pleased to announce consignments include: Silver Hallmarked, British Army Officer’s Cap Badges, Selection of RAF medals including gallantry.
 WW2 German Third Reich cap and combat badge collection, 5th (Princess Charlotte of Wales) Dragoon Guards Officer’s Helmet, Military General Service Medal to an Officer of the 76th Foot.
 Selection of medals to the Border Regiment including the 11th (Lonsdale) Battalion, Glider Pilot Battledress blouse, Attributed Airborne Denison smock Ox & Bucks Air Landing Brigade, Polish Parachute attributed combat badge.
-Take a look at our "Next Auction" page for updates.
+Take a look at our "Next Auction" page for photographs and updates.

 The company, formed by the partnership of long term LAPADA member Steven Bosley and Sally Bosley, has over the past 22 years established itself as one of the leading international specialist auction houses dealing with every aspect of military antiques, be it a humble soldier's uniform, a group of medals or a fine piece of Georgian campaign furniture.
 From its onset it has been their aim to provide both the buyer and seller with the best possible confidential service.
 To vendors, who often send unidentified and unresearched items, they are provided with a free service that often rectifies this; on one occasion a quantity of swords with long forgotten histories arrived on the doorstep.
 One of them, which was estimated at £300 before any research, was to prove a real gem.
 After painstaking work in the saleroom's extensive reference library the identity of the original owner of the sword was discovered and that he had carried this sword through the Campaigns of 1812 in the Peninsular and later when wounded at the ill fated Battle of New Orleans in the Americas.
 This research service gave the delighted vendor a surprise when the hammer fell at £1,600!
 The added attraction of a fixed commission rate with no hidden lotting, photographic or unsold charges attracts a wonderful selection of items which arrive from all over the world.
 Recently a small box of rather insignificant badges arrived, at once Bosleys spotted a real gem and gave it the right type of pre sale publicity, placed it on the front cover and achieved a world record price of £4978 for a humble cap badge much to the vendor's shock and delight!